The Story Begins

 Downhill: The Video

-A few years later, Tara was trying to figure out how to celebrate all the amazing women in her life and also how to thank the Ivy Center for Primary Brain Tumor Treatment who was responsible for extending Stacey’s life far beyond initial expectations.
+A few years later, Tara was trying to figure out how to celebrate all the amazing women in her life and also how to thank the Ivy Center for Primary Brain Tumor Treatment who was responsible for extending Holly's life far beyond initial expectations.

 Could they recreate that magical weekend on the slopes?
-What if she gathered together a group of women and outfitted them in her now quite sizeable vintage onesie collection and disco ball helmets?
+What if she gathered together a group of women and outfitted them in her now quite sizable vintage onesie collection and disco ball helmets?
 (Tara had created the disco ball helmet because if you are going to look that fabulous, you need a little more bling, right?)

 What if they created a joyous music video parody of Macklemore’s “Downtown”?